poiyomi/PoiyomiDocs/docs/modifiers/uvs/local-world-uv.md

 keywords: [local, world, uv, poiyomi, shaders]
 ---

-This section houses the settings for the Local World UVs to use for certain UV modifiers in the material.
+This section houses the settings for the Local World UVs to use for certain UV modifiers.
+To use it, select it as a UV option in supported sections of the shader.

 ## Local X